Alexandra's Project: Plot

-Upon returning home from work on his birthday, Steve (Gary Sweet), a middle class husband and father of two, finds the house dark and his family not home.
+Upon returning home from work on his birthday, Steve, a middle class husband and father of two, finds the house dark and his family not home.
 He notices a chair, his television set, and a video tape obviously set out for his viewing.
-He turns the TV and VCR on, and begins to watch a tape made for him by his wife, Alexandra (Helen Buday).
+He turns the TV and VCR on, and begins to watch a tape made for him by his wife, Alexandra.
 The first clip shows his wife and children wishing him a happy birthday, but after the kids leave the room, Alexandra begins a striptease, and it appears to be nothing more than a birthday gift.
 As it progresses, however, it becomes clear that the tape is designed to humiliate and torture Steve for marital problems that Alexandra has been stewing about for years.

-As part of her 'show', Alexandra feigns breast cancer, has sex with their neighbor, and tells Steve that neither she nor their two children are ever coming home.
+As part of her 'show', Alexandra feigns breast cancer, has sex with their neighbour, and tells Steve that neither she nor their two children are ever coming home.